The Internet Guitar fretboard tool - view and edit Scales and Chords!

 The Minor Pentatonic

-The minor pentatonic is one of the most common scale used by guitarists.
-The minor pentatonic scale contain five notes (1, b3, 4, 5 and b7), and the scale is commonly grouped in five scale shapes.
-As you can see in the figures the scale shapes do overlap and the shapes can be combined in any way you like.
+The minor pentatonic is one of the most commonly used scales among guitarists.
+The minor pentatonic scale contains five notes (1, ♭3, 4, 5 and ♭7), and the scale is commonly grouped into five scale shapes.
+As you can see in the figures, the scale shapes overlap and the shapes can be combined in any way you like.